The archipelago in Karlshamn are the most southerly in Sweden. It extends from the west side of Karlshamn and to the southeast corner of Blekinge.

 Tjärö – a fairytale place

 Tjärö is a genuine island idyll with meadows, grazing animals, stone walls and leafy walking trails.
-Out here it feels as if time has stood still.
-The traditional red farm buildings, farmhouses, outbuildings and cottages have been turned into youth hostels and restaurants.
-If you are lucky enough to be on Tjärö on a Thursday evening in July you should not miss “Music in the Barn”, with singing and good company by the glittering sea.
-You can get to Tjärö on the tour boat from Karlshamn or Järnavik, or in your own boat, as there is a large marina with good facilities.
-This beautiful island is also a nature reserve –explore it and be enchanted!
+Out here it feels as if time has stood still with traditional red farm buildings, farmhouses, outbuildings and cottages.
+You can get to Tjärö on the tour boat from Karlshamn.
+This beautiful island is also a nature reserve – explore it and be enchanted!

 Tärnö - last but definitely not least

 Farthest out lies the largest island of all: Tärnö.
 This is home to Laxboden, the only grocery store in the archipelago and a great place to enjoy a coffee on the jetty.
 The archipelago boats, which run from Matvik or Karlshamn, moor up by the shop, which also has a post box, public telephone and refuse bins.
 In the 1920s the sland had a permanent population of around 250 people, but today it comes alive in the summer when holidaymakers come here to swim, enjoy life and learn about Tärnö ascinating heritage.
 The island also has seaside shacks you can rent from the Tourist Information Office.